Cbr-s-Coding-Playground/Cbr-s-Coding-Playground.github.io/README.md

 [optional] <explain what the pull request is about>
-I understand that if my pull request did not get accepted, Means that [I] can't do it
+I understand that if my pull request did not get accepted, Means that [I] can't do it or either it's confusing and I might still need to learn how to code